H-1B Visa

 -

-65,000 for individuals with at least a bachelor’s degree
+65,000 for applicants with a bachelor’s degree or equivalent

 -